 Common Features & Performance

-Both of these pumps share a lot of the same features.
+Whether you want to S1 or St, both of these pumps share a lot of the same features & functionality.
 Let’s take a look at these in more detail.

 When it comes to breast pumps, there are two types of systems that are used: open and closed.